anusii/graph-dp/README.md

 ## Generating Random Graphs
 It is often useful to use synthetic data to for testing purposes.
 As such, generating various types of random graphs is a fundamental task when experimenting with graph differential privacy.

-In this notebook we demonstrate how to use two popular graph analytics python packages, NetworkX and igraph, to generate random graphs.
+In notebook [generating_random_graphs.ipynb](./generating_random_graphs.ipynb) we demonstrate how to use two popular graph analytics python packages, NetworkX and igraph, to generate random graphs.
 For both packages, we show how to generate random graphs drawn from the Erdős-Rényi model and the Barabási-Albert model.
 We also show how to interrogate the resulting graphs to determine/verify that they have the expected number of nodes and edges.

 ## Edge Differential Privacy
 To demonstrate techniques designed to provide edge differential privacy, we implemented some of the algorithms described in the paper